Nthabi2905/Module_04_NTHMOL25550_PTO2508_A_Nthabiseng-Moloi_SDF02/README.md

 I really enjoyed working through this assignment, but I also faced some challenges:

-- I **struggled with creating a form** at first but improved by checking examples and validating my work.
+- I struggled with creating a form at first but improved by checking examples and validating my work.
 - At one point, I created a second HTML file called `Catfolio.html` and linked it to my main file.
-Later, after watching the reference videos, I realized that **everything needed to be inside one HTML file**, so I fixed it.
+Later, after watching the reference videos, I realized that everything needed to be inside one HTML file, so I fixed it.
-- **Helping others helped me** — whenever I explained concepts or helped classmates, I often noticed mistakes I had made myself.
+- Helping others helped me,whenever I explained concepts or helped classmates, I often noticed mistakes I had made myself.
 This made my learning process much stronger.
-- I also **discovered that `id` and `#text` selectors are case-sensitive**, which explained why some of my links weren’t working at first.
+- I also discovered that `id` and `#text` selectors are case-sensitive, which explained why some of my links weren’t working at first.
 Paying attention to exact capitalization became an important lesson for me.

 Overall, the project was a mix of trial-and-error, fixing mistakes, and improving step by step.